jackyzha0/jackyzha0.github.io/content/thoughts/blockchain.md

 [Source](https://docs.google.com/presentation/d/1aIjYKKM64Eyp497-j6wkDjCsHBA3CbbWg25UQ9Why3g/mobilepresent?slide=id.gefbf959b67_0_58)

 An immutable, digital, distributed ledger that connects a decentralized network.
+Can be used to build cryptocurrencies like [Bitcoin](thoughts/bitcoin.md) and [Ethereum](thoughts/ethereum.md).

 Characteristics:
 1. Distributed: data is stored by and updates are broadcasted to everyone